outdreamer/build-a-cure-1/README.md

 Right now these are the supported features:

-## Generate graph from Smile Formula Bond Pairs
+## 1. Generate graph from Smile Formula Bond Pairs

-Running generate_smile_graphs.py with a formula parameter will generate the bond-pairs from the formula & graph them, then store those images in the graphs directory.
+Running generate_smile_graphs.py with a "smile" parameter will generate the bond-pairs from the formula & graph them, then store those images in the graphs directory.

 The parsing of the formula needs improvement.